jotamjr/ctfs/flare-on-2018/ch03-FLEGGO/readme.md

 randompass
 Go step on a brick!
 ```
-It seems like a password is needed, at this point is necessary to disassemble the binary and
+It seemed like a password was required, at that point it was necessary to disassemble the
-that means time to fire up radare2!.
+binary and it was time to fire up radare2!.

+### Static Analysis

 Digging in the main function of the binary a routine that was attempting to locate a resource
 called BRICK somewhere in the binary caught my attention.